alibaba/arthas/tutorials/katacoda/command-sc-en/sc.md

 `sc --classLoaderClass sun.misc.Launcher$AppClassLoader -d demo*`{{execute T2}}

+  * PS: Here the classLoaderClass in java 8 is sun.misc.Launcher$AppClassLoader, while in java 11 it's jdk.internal.loader.ClassLoaders$AppClassLoader.
+Currently katacoda using java 8.

 The value of `--classloaderclass` is the class name of classloader.
 It can only work when it matches a unique classloader instance.
 The purpose is to facilitate the input of general commands.
 However, `-c <hashcode>` is dynamic.

 * View class fields